ankita34359/Operating-System-Concepts-and-Practical-Exercises/Basics/Lecture-2.md

 - Overhead of Switching: The constant context switching can introduce some performance overhead.
 - Complex Scheduling: Managing multiple tasks and ensuring fairness can become complex.

+## 5. Multiprocessing Operating System

+### Overview
+Multiprocessing OSs utilize multiple CPUs (or cores) within the same system to execute multiple processes simultaneously, enhancing performance and reliability.

+### Key Characteristics
+- Multiple CPUs: More than one CPU (or core) can handle tasks at the same time.
+- Parallel Execution: Different CPUs can execute different processes concurrently, improving throughput.
+- Increased Reliability: If one CPU fails, the system can continue functioning using the other available CPUs.

+### Advantages
+- Better Throughput: With multiple CPUs working simultaneously, the system can handle more processes at once.
+- Reduced Starvation: With more CPUs, there is less chance of process starvation, as other CPUs can take on tasks if one is busy.
+- Improved Fault Tolerance: The failure of one CPU does not halt system operations, providing a fail-safe.

+### Limitations
+- Cost and Complexity: Multiprocessing systems are more expensive to implement and require sophisticated coordination between CPUs.